 This version of bingo works exactly like a standard one, except for the fact that there are food items instead of numbers.
 You will need a call sheet for each of the food groups and 20 different bingo cards (depending on the number of players).
 The first player to make a horizontal or vertical line is the winner.

 Here you can find a list of food groups and different kinds of food.
 You can add as many foods as you want for each group.
 However, keeping it in mind that we actually want our kids to learn and enjoy themselves, it is crucial to keep it as simple as possible.
-Always try to include foods kids can easily identify.
+Always try to remember which foods kid can easily identify.

-- Veggies: Tomato, Lettuce, Beetroot, Broccoli, Eggplant, Peas, Corn, Potatoes, Green beans
+- Veggies: Tomato, Lettuce, Beet, Broccoli, Egg plant, Peas, Corn, Potatoes, Green beans

 - Fruits: Strawberry, Watermelon, Grapes, Pear, Pineapple, Orange, Cherries, Banana, Apple

-- Grains: Whole Wheat Bread, Rice, Whole Wheat Pasta, Quinoa, Oatmeal, Whole Meal Couscous, Whole Rye
+- Grains: Whole Wheat Bread, Rice, Whole Wheat Pasta, Spelt, Quinoa, Oatmeal, Whole Meal Cuscus, Spelt, Whole Rye

-- Protein: Fish, Prawns, Eggs, Peanuts, Chicken, Almonds, Black Beans, Tofu, Tuna Flakes
+- Protein: Fish, Shrimp, Eggs, Peanuts, Chicken, Almonds, Black Beans, Tofu, Tuna Flakes

-- Dairy: Milk, Cottage Cheese, Ice Cream, Mozzarella Cheese, Yoghurt, Sour Cream
+- Dairy: Milk, Cottage Cheese, Ice Cream, Quark, Mozzarella Cheese, Pudding, Yogurt, Sour Cream, Skyr

-- Herbs: Ginger, Cinnamon, Parsley, Rosemary, Turmeric, Basil, Coriander, Mint, Oregano
+- Herbs: Ginger, Cinnamon, Parsley, Rosemary, Turmeric, Basil, Cilantro, Mint, Oregano

 Create bingo cards with a selection from each group.
 Depending on the age of your kids, it’s a good idea to replace food names with images or icons.

-A supplementary idea is once the kids are old enough and trying to learn a different language, you can replace the images with the foreign name, so you will be helping them learn new vocabulary while also emphasising healthy eating.
+A supplementary idea is that, once the kids are old enough and trying to learn a different language, you can replace the images with the foreign name, so you will be helping them learn new vocabulary while also emphasizing healthy eating.

 Choose my plate magnet